-Open to one competitor from each school competing in the Ashburton or Ashburton Fours, who is not himself shooting in the Ashburton, Ashburton Fours, Schools' Fours, Cadet Fours or Cadet Pairs, but may do so if Para 370 arises.
+Open to one competitor from each school competing in the Ashburton or Ashburton Fours, who is not himself shooting in the Ashburton, Ashburton Fours, Schools' Fours, Cadet Fours or Cadet Pairs, but may do so if Para 369b arises.

+Dress See Para 202.

+Distance 300 yards.

 Time Limit 15 minutes.